jankammerath/gophie/README.md

 ## Installing Gophie

 Gophie is very eas to install as it comes as a portable Java application in a JAR-file.
-Simply download the file and execute it on your computer.
-All Gophie requires is a Java Runtime Environment.
+Simply download the file and execute it on your computer. **All Gophie requires is a Java Runtime Environment**.
 It was built to work also with older JRE version and currently only requires JVM version 8.

 - [Download Gophie for Windows, Mac and Linux (Java JAR-file)](https://github.com/jankammerath/gophie/raw/master/build/Gophie.jar)